-Some businesses operate 24 hrs a day (20%) and many are open at weekends.
+Some businesses operated 24-hours a day and many are open at weekends.
 Most own their own premises (68%).
-Most do not have a Display Energy Certificate (72%).
+Most do not have a display energy certificate (72%).
 Most have central heating (69%).
 Half have programmable thermostats.
 Energy use is dominated by lighting, administration and office equipment, cooling and heating equipment.
 Some processes are re-schedulable but not interruptible.
 Some businesses have intermittent demand for high loads that could be flexible.
 Interconnectedness is seen as critical.

 Many had installed at least one energy efficiency measure.
-Most popular were double-glazing (43%), loft insulation (28%) and cavity wall insulation (11%).
-Only two trial participants had installed micro-generation - solar panels.
+Most popular were double-glazing, loft insulation and cavity wall insulation.
+Only two trial participants had installed some micro-generation i.e. solar panels.